makrai/notes/ehmann18-emo-ice-content-anal-diar-Antarctic.md

     seasonal, situational, social and salutogenic
     * salutogenic an approach to wellness focusing on health and not on disease
-  * main factors involve the length of isolation, occurrence of significant events, contact with outsiders, weather; and experience (i.e., whether they are novices or veterans, Steel and Suedfeld (1991)
+  * main factors involve the length of isolation, occurrence of significant events, contact with outsiders, weather; and novices vs veteran (Steel and Suedfeld, 1991)
   * individual personality characteristics and adequate coping strategies also play an important role (Palinkas, Suedfeld, and Steel 1995)
   * emotional stability, psychological well-being, which includes mood and morale, anxiety, depression, aggression, hostility, life satisfaction, positive psychological outcomes, etc